-The OpenEngineering Laboratory (OEL) offers practical Laboratory-based teaching at a distance covering, electronics, signal-processing, control, materials and mechanical engineering.
-The OEL allows our Engineering students to remotely connect in real-time to instrumentation, data, and equipment for real and authentic experimentation and investigation.
-There are currently 31 experiments, serving over 6000 students, presented from the laboratory.
+The OpenEngineering Laboratory (OEL) offers practical laboratory-based teaching at a distance covering, electronics, signal-processing, control, materials and mechanical engineering.
+The OEL allows our engineering students to remotely connect to instrumentation, data, and equipment to undertake experiments and investigations.
+There are more than 30 activities serving over 6,000 students per year.
 Students can access the OEL from wherever they have an internet connection and at a time of their choosing.

 Key features include: